Science Says That To Fight Ignorance, We Must Start By Admitting Our Own

 Last year, I wrote about the dangerous public turn away from expertise.
 As Tom Nichols wrote in his book The Death of Expertise, we've found ourselves in a strange position in which people who know almost nothing about difficult and complicated subjects are righteous in their rejection of others who have spent years studying those very same fields.

-For example, Ellen Stofan, former chief NASA scientist, just told me about a vitriolic climate change argument she found herself in with a nonscientist, a Wall Street broker, who refused to believe her explanations about Earth's atmosphere.
+For example, Ellen Stofan, former chief NASA scientist, just told me about a heated climate change argument she found herself in with a nonscientist, a Wall Street broker, who refused to believe her explanations about Earth's atmosphere.
 It is as if very public displays of no-nothing-ism have become badges of honor.

 Since writing that column, I have been asked a number of times to speak on the topic.
 The people I talk to want to know how we have gotten here and, most importantly, what we can do about it.